Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Quickstart_Guide.md

 ### Step 3: Start writing!
-Create a new text file (.txt) in your folder, and start writing.
+Create a new text file (.txt) in your folder, and start writing (open your default text editor by double clicking on the .txt file).
 Save that text file, go to your
 Christendom Typesetter window, and click
 New Paragraph.
 Select your file from the list that pops up, and it will appear in